PerforatedAI/PerforatedAI-Examples/libraryExamples/mnist_huggingface/README.md

 ## Modifications

 To work with hugginface some internal mechanisms of the trainer must be changed to do Perforated AI steps where they need to be done.
 We have created a repo that is a fork which has everything in the correct place.
-Get it by running:
+Get it and install requirements by running:

     pip install -r requirements.txt
     git clone https://github.com/PerforatedAI/PerforatedAI-Transformers.git